codepath/web103_finalproject/milestones/milestone5.md

 This unit, be sure to complete all tasks listed below.
 To complete a task, place an `x` between the brackets.

-- [ ] Deploy your project on Railway
+- [ ] Deploy your project on Render
   - [ ] In `readme.md`, add the link to your deployed project
 - [ ] Update the status of issues in your project board as you complete them
 - [ ] In `readme.md`, check off the features you have completed in this unit by adding a ✅ emoji in front of their title